 Our annual HIV-prevention day camps are coming up!
-Summer volunteers will be visiting partner communities to work with middle school age children to teach them about HIV-prevention, sanitation issues, deforestation, and to lead meaningful explorations of gender disparities.
-Each summer this program reaches at least 500 children.
+Summer volunteers will be visiting partner communities to teach primary school students about HIV-prevention, sanitation issues, deforestation, and to lead meaningful explorations of gender disparities.

 Camp Hope is a residential summer camp for HIV-positive youths in Malawi.
 Since 2010, World Camp has been helping to provide psychosocial support to youths facing a serious illness coupled with stigma and discrimination.
 This summer Camp Hope will serve 150 youths living positively with HIV.